ShellyYoon/PUI2018_ah4412/HW8_ah4412/README.md

 ![Image missing](water_plot.png)

 **Figure 1:** The plot above shows New York City per capita water consumption by year from 1979 to 2017.
 Though initially turbulent, the plot shows a general downward trend over time.
 This may reflect improvements in water efficiency, as well as conscious water conservation efforts.

+## Assignment 2: Finish CitiBike Analysis
+In this assignment, we finished analyzing the citibike data from a previous homework, incorporating our "referee's" comments into our choices.
+Then we wrote up a report in Authorea.
+I incorporated my referee's suggestion to use tripduration as the measurement, rather than proportion of trips taken.
+I decided to use means and a t test rather than proportions and a z test.
+[Here](https://www.authorea.com/users/249695/articles/336119-title) is the link to my Authorea report.